doubledare704/aura-prompt/README.md

 The extension uses Chrome's built-in Prompt API.
 To ensure it works:

-1. Make sure you're using Chrome 127 or later
+1. Make sure you're using Chrome 138 or later
 2. The Prompt API should be available by default in recent Chrome versions
-3. If you encounter issues, check Chrome's AI settings in `chrome://settings/ai`

 ## Installation